 Patented Stand-up Pouch: The ecological all-rounder

-Within the scope of the Recyclate Initiative, Werner & Mertz has reached still another milestone on the way to a genuine circular economy.
+Within the scope of the Recyclate Initiative, Werner & Mertz has reached another milestone in 2019 on the way to a genuine circular economy.
 The first flexible packaging in the world to achieve Gold in all categories of the Cradle to Cradle Certified® Product Scorecard.
 The completely recyclable pouch is made of a monomaterial (polyethylene) with removable wrap-around label and is the result of a five-year joint project by Werner & Mertz and the global packaging and paper firm Mondi.
 The innovative, patented pouch design solves the problem of recycling printed plastic.
 Eighty-five percent of all the packaging material is not printed and can therefore be recycled without any loss of quality.
 Because the remaining 15 percent, the printed label, is free of adhesives and bonding agents, it too can flow back into new uses.

 A Lighthouse project